The Best Sleep Positions to Avoid Pain & Stiffness

 When your body isn't properly aligned during sleep, small problems can stack up—and before you know it, you're waking up stiff, achy, and frustrated.

-At Walsh Wellness Center, I help patients make simple changes that lead to better sleep, less pain, and healthier movement.
+At Walsh Chiropractic and Physical Therapy of Hagerstown, I help patients make simple changes that lead to better sleep, less pain, and healthier movement.

 Why Sleep Position Matters for Pain and Stiffness